m-bouville/predict_elec/README.md

 This arose from the lack of a specific use case.
 Focusing on one application would allow an univocal answer.

 In Europe, prices are set daily at noon for the next day (day-ahead price).
 Producers and consumers must let the market know what their 48 half-hourly consumptions will be, from _h_ + 12 to _h_ + 36.
 Gearing the model toward this specific case has two advantages:
-- the goal is univocal: one compares each of the 48 half-hourly predictions to 48 actual consumptions (no aggreagtion);
+- the goal is univocal: one compares each of the 48 half-hourly predictions to 48 actual consumptions (no aggregation);
 - the consumption at _t_ is predicted only once: the day before at noon, not _H_ times.